seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And with my child my joys are buried.

 **FRIAR LAURENCE**
-Peace, ho, for shame! confusion’s cure lives not
+Peace, ho, for shame! confusion's cure lives not
 In these confusions.
 Heaven and yourself
 Had part in this fair maid; now heaven hath all,
 And all the better is it for the maid:
 Your part in her you could not keep from death,
 But heaven keeps his part in eternal life.
 The most you sought was her promotion;
-For ’twas your heaven she should be advanced:
+For 'twas your heaven she should be advanced:
 And weep ye now, seeing she is advanced
 Above the clouds, as high as heaven itself?
 O, in this love, you love your child so ill,
 That you run mad, seeing that she is well:
-She’s not well married that lives married long;
+She's not well married that lives married long;
-But she’s best married that dies married young.
+But she's best married that dies married young.
 Dry up your tears, and stick your rosemary
 On this fair corse; and, as the custom is,
 In all her best array bear her to church:
 For though fond nature bids us an lament,
-Yet nature’s tears are reason’s merriment.
+Yet nature's tears are reason's merriment.

 **CAPULET**
 All things that we ordained festival,